python/cpython/Doc/c-api/init.rst

 use a thread key and functions to associate a :c:expr:`void*` value per thread.

-The GIL does *not* need to be held when calling these functions; they supply their own locking.
+A :term:`thread state` does *not* need to be active when calling these functions; they supply their own locking.

 Note that :file:`Python.h` does not include the declaration of the TLS APIs,